-SPOOL_DATA Contains copies of the files to be printed (unless they were spooled with the -NOCOPY option).
+Contains copies of the files to be printed (unless they were spooled with the -NOCOPY or the -SPOOL_WHILE_OPEN option).
 There can be several SPOOL_DATA directories on a system, but only one per partition.

+SPOOL_QUEUE
-SPOOL_QUEUE Contains the list of print requests that are awaiting attention from a printer, and may contain a few optional files.
-There should be only one

-SPOOL_QUEUE directory per system.
+Contains the list of print requests that are awaiting attention from a printer, and may contain a few optional files.
+There should be only one SPOOL_QUEUE directory per system.

+SYSCOM

-SYSCOM Contains parameter insert files for compilers.
+Contains parameter insert files for compilers.

+SYSOVL

-SYSOVL Contains files required by CBL and the data files used by the FORTRAN programs.
+Contains files required by CBL and the data files used by the FORTRAN 77, Pascal, PL/I, PL/I Subset G, and RPG compiler default driver programs.
 It also contains the EPF error table.

-77, PASCAL, PL/I, PL/I Subset G, and RPG compiler default driver